Bosnian genocide denial: Serbian officials

 In July 2010, on the 15th anniversary of the massacre, Dodik said he did not regard the killings at Srebrenica as genocide, and that; "If a genocide happened then it was committed against Serb people of [eastern Bosnia] where women, children and the elderly were killed en masse".
 In December 2010, Dodik condemned the Peace Implementation Council, an international community of 55 countries, for referring to the Srebrenica massacre as genocide.
 In 2017, Dodik introduced legislation that would ban the teaching of the Srebrenica genocide and Siege of Sarajevo in Republika Srpska schools, stating it was "impossible to use here the textbooks ... which say the Serbs have committed genocide and kept Sarajevo under siege.
 This is not correct and this will not be taught here."

 Tomislav Nikolić, President of Serbia, stated on 2 June 2012; "there was no genocide in Srebrenica.
 In Srebrenica, grave war crimes were committed by some Serbs who should be found, prosecuted and punished ...
 It is very difficult to indict someone and prove before the court that an event qualifies as genocide."

 Miloš Milovanović, a former commander of the Serb paramilitary unit Serbian Guard who represents the Serbian Democratic Party in the Srebrenica Municipal Assembly, said in March 2005: "the massacre is a lie; it is propaganda to paint a bad picture of the Serbian people.
 The Muslims are lying; they are manipulating the numbers; they are exaggerating what happened.
 Far more Serbs died at Srebrenica than Muslims."

 On 14 November 2018, Ana Brnabić, the Prime Minister of Serbia, said in an interview with Deutsche Welle; "No, I do not think that the terrible massacre at Srebrenica was genocide".
-Far-right Serbian politician and convicted war criminal Vojislav Šešelj has also denied that the Srebrenica massacre constituted genocide.
+Far-right Serbian politician and convicted war criminal Vojislav Šešelj, Ivica Dačić has also denied that the Srebrenica massacre constituted genocide.